A Change of Seasons (film)

 A Change of Seasons is a 1980 American comedy-drama film directed by Richard Lang.
 It stars Anthony Hopkins, Shirley MacLaine and Bo Derek.
-The film was a critical and commercial failure, grossing $7.2 million against its $6 million budget and receiving three nominations at the 1st Golden Raspberry Awards including Worst Actor (Hopkins) and Worst Screenplay.
+The film was a box office success, grossing $16.4 million against its $6 million budget, but it receiving three nominations at the 1st Golden Raspberry Awards including Worst Actor (Hopkins) and Worst Screenplay.

 Plot

 When Karyn Evans discovers her arrogantly self-centered professor husband Adam is having an affair with student Lindsey Rutledge, she is out for revenge.
 She retaliates by having a dalliance of her own with philosophical campus carpenter Pete Lachappelle.
 Adam is infuriated when he learns about his wife's new relationship, and she in turn defends her right to enjoy the same carnal pleasures he does.
 The four decide to share a Vermont ski house, where their efforts to behave like liberal people are tested by angst, hurt feelings, and Kasey Evans, who unexpectedly arrives to confront her parents with their outrageous behavior, who makes sure to put her parents back on the right track.